startcodinginfinity/Spring-boot-mail/README.md

 # spring boot email
-How do send an sample email through spring boot RestApi
+How to send an sample email through spring boot RestApi